1technophile/OpenMQTTGateway/docs/use/displays.md

 ### Setting the log output

-The display of serial log messages to the display can be enabled via compiler directive `-DLOG_TO_LCD=true` or via MQTT commands.
+The display of serial log messages to the display can be enabled via compiler directive `-DLOG_TO_OLED=true` or via MQTT commands.

-For example if you want to set the serial log to LCD
+For example if you want to set the serial log to OLED

-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m '{"log-lcd":true}'`
+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m '{"log-oled":true}'`

-you can also revert it back to the serial monitor:
+you can also revert it back with

-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m '{"log-lcd":false}'`
+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m '{"log-oled":false}'`

-The log level of the messages displayed is Errors and Warnings, and this can only be changed via the compiler directive `-DLOG_LEVEL_LCD=LOG_LEVEL_NOTICE`.
+The log level of the messages displayed is Errors and Warnings, and this can only be changed via the compiler directive `-DLOG_LEVEL_OLED=LOG_LEVEL_NOTICE`.

 ### Displaying Module json messages (default)

 The display of messages from various modules is also supported.
 Currently supported modules include `ZgatewayRTL_433`, `ZgatewayBT` and `ZsensorBME280`.

-This can be enabled with the compiler directive `-DJSON_TO_LCD=true`.
+This can be enabled with the compiler directive `-DJSON_TO_OLED=true`.

 You can also change it by MQTT.
 For example if you want to display module json messages:

-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m '{"json-lcd":true}'`
+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m '{"json-oled":true}'`

 And to disable the display of module json messages: